acumos/acumos-r-client/docs/onboarding-r-guide.rst

 Authentication and upload
 -------------------------

+#) CLI on-boarding

 Once the model bundle is created, you can use the push() API to upload it in Acumos.
+This CLI (Command Line Interface) on-boarding.

 .. code-block:: bash